gulevskydev/pico/Cryptography/The Numbers/README.md

-# Crypto Warmup 1
+# The Numbers

-Points: 75
+Points: 50

 ## Category